A Born Rebel

 Unlike many in France, Lucie was never under any illusion that Pétain’s government headquartered in the spa town of Vichy, was legitimate.
 In the fall of 1940, following her tried-and-true principle of le refus, Lucie became one of the earliest members of the French Resistance, the growing movement dedicated to undermining the Vichy regime.
 Even as she apparently lived a dutiful life as wife, mother (Jean-Pierre, known as Boubou, was born in 1941) and teacher, Lucie was also an underground freedom fighter, helping to publish the journal Libération, delivering packages, distributing propaganda and helping imprisoned resisters escape.

 By the end of 1942, the Germans occupied all of France.
 Large-scale deportations of Jews had begun, though no one was aware of the horrific reality of the Final Solution at that time.
 That winter, Klaus Barbie of the Geheime Staatspolizei, or Gestapo, arrived in Lyon.
 In an effort to infiltrate and crush the Resistance, he favored interrogating and “turning” captured resisters into double agents.
 In March 1943, the Gestapo arrested Raymond, who was by then using the surname Aubrac.
-Though he was in charge of recruitment and training of soldiers for the Resistance organization Libération-Sud, Raymond (arrested under the alias François Vallet) was released after convincing the Germans he was only selling things on the black market.
+Though he was in charge of the recruitment and training of soldiers for the Resistance organization Libération-Sud, Raymond (arrested under the alias François Vallet) was released after convincing the Germans he was only selling things on the black market.

 Outwitting the Gestapo